 Next-Gen WAF

-These articles explain how to use the Fastly Next-Gen WAF (powered by Signal Sciences).
+These articles explain how to use the Fastly Next-Gen WAF.

 What's new